rjferguson21/big-bang/docs/guides/deployment_scenarios/multiple_ingress.md

       nodePortBase: 30100  # Bind the following ports: Status (15021) <-> 30100; HTTP (8080) <-> 30101; HTTPS (8443) <-> 30102; SNI (15443) <-> 30103
 ```

 The default values for Ingress Gateways will work for most situations.
-However, if you need finer control over the configuration, any of the settings in teh [Kubernetes Resource Spec](https://istio.io/latest/docs/reference/config/istio.operator.v1alpha1/#KubernetesResourcesSpec) can be added to `kubernetesResourceSpec` as a map.
+However, if you need finer control over the configuration, any of the settings in the [Kubernetes Resource Spec](https://istio.io/latest/docs/reference/config/istio.operator.v1alpha1/#KubernetesResourcesSpec) can be added to `kubernetesResourceSpec` as a map.
 Some examples of additional settings include environmental variables, service selectors, affinity mapping, or additional ports.

 ### Gateways